 If you would prefer to use a query string, you will still need to give each user their own unique link.
 (Unless there’s only one person in your contact list, and you have Allow authenticating respondents to retake turned on.)

-- On the Distributions tab, copy your Anonymous Link.
+- In the Distributions tab, copy your anonymous link.

 - Paste it into a Word Document, Google Doc, Notes app, or somewhere you can make edits.

 - At the end of the survey link, add a question mark ( ? ).

 - Type the Embedded Data name of the field you’re using to authenticate.
 For example, Email is wrong, but RecipientEmail is fine.

 - Add an equal sign ( = ).